 Here is the job profit and loss report:

 Grounds Man $90

 Sub Total Labor (985)

 Equipment Fee $3.70/Sq (70)

 Job Margin $944

 From this job margin, the owner uses about $130 for overhead costs mostly transportation and communications.
-So before taxes the owner has $814.
+Before taxes the owner has $814.
 Taxes are about 37% so the owner takes home $513 from this job.
 Altogether the owner spent about 8 hours of pre and post work taking the measurements, interacting with the customer, arranging deliveries and returning unused materials.
-So for 16 hours of work, he nets $32 an hour after taxes.
+For 16 hours of work, he nets $32 an hour after taxes.
 Not bad.

 For my second example the roof is for a high end home needing specialized materials.
 The cost per square for the custom shingles (materials) is over $170 per square which is twice the price of your basic asphalt shingles.
 In addition the house is much more complicated with several valleys and hips along with dormers and a copula.

 Because of the complexity of this job, the roof will need 47 squares of shingles plus three square of poly membrane to complete the job.
 Furthermore, there are several different pitches involved and most of the pitches are above the 7/12th’s standard as explained above.
 The following is his contracted agreement amount: